If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Gather around children.
 The story you’re about to hear spans twenty years, starting with a toddler who went missing over Christmas in 1977.

 Dearborn, Michigan.
 Jarrett Betterson had never gotten along with this in-laws, Bill and Mary Klingel.
 He’d always felt their acceptance of him was contrived.
-He knew they didn’t approve of their white daughter, Susan, dating a black man.
+He knew they didn’t approve of their white daughter, Susan, being married to a black man.

 Things only got worse between Jarrett and the Klingels when, over Labour Day in 1977 with Jarrett at the wheel, the car he was riding in with Susan and their 2-year-old daughter, Nikole, lost control on the road.
 The car rolled several times before coming to a stop.
 Susan was thrown from the vehicle during the accident and died at the scene.